 As we head into 2022, we can’t help but feel optimistic.
 Not only have auctions thrived in the face of a global pandemic, but the country's enthusiasm for antiques has been reignited by a renewed focus on our homes and the comfort that nostalgic pieces provide.
 As for the challenges ahead, we look forward to embracing change and feel very confident about the future of the antique trade.

-Please do get in touch should you have any queries or maybe you have a timepiece you would like to have valued.
+Please do get in touch should you have any queries or maybe you have an antique you would like to have valued.

 We would love to hear from you.